Partner and Global Managing Director

 Fred is driven by creating and impacting outsized change through catalyzing networks.
 To that end, he has focused on significant shifts in the philanthropic sector working towards innovative portfolio.
 He is particularly invested in the increased overlap between non-profit, philanthropic, government, and private sector and the new structures to be developed to help these diverse sets.

 Fred is a frequently requested speaker, advisor, and lecturer.
-He currently serves on IDEO.org's Board of Directors, the Board of Governors at Parsons The New School, and the Advisory Board for Aspen Institute’s Business and Society Program.
-He lectures widely on various topics, including design methodology, future experience trends, and social innovation.
+He currently serves on IDEO.org's Board of Directors, the Board of Trustees for the Sundance Institute, the Board of Directors for NPR, the Board of Directors at The New School.
+He lectures widely on various topics, including design methodology, future trends, and social innovation.
 He holds numerous guest professor positions, and has taught classes at California College of the Arts and at the University of California, Berkeley School of Environmental Design.

 Fred’s writing, published by various journals, appears in several books: Extra Spatial (Chronicle Books, 2003) discusses the design of spaces, and Eyes Open: New York and Eyes Open: London (Chronicle Books, 2008) are city guides that view exceptional experiences through an urban lens.

 Fred holds a bachelor’s degree in art history from Reed College and a master’s in architecture from the School of Environmental Design at UC Berkeley.

 Prior to joining IDEO, Fred was a project architect at Fernau & Hartman, where he worked on retail and corporate projects, such as the Smith & Hawken headquarters and retail prototype and Oxygen Media.
 He also spent eight years working in the art world with major organizations (Hotwire Productions, the San Francisco Museum of Modern Art, Galería de la Raza, and others) and independent artists, supervising the development of interactive art installations and assisting in the production of film video projects.